lexie-liang/LiangJiayu.github.io/index.md

 [2023-2024] **Perception-Production Links in Mandarin Speakers' English Vowels: A Behavioral and Eye-tracking Study**<br>
 - Conducted literature review
-- Designed a Melodic Height Identification Training program and Training Assessments (identification and discrimination tests), based on JavaScript (<a href="https://www.jspsych.org/7.3/" target="_blank">jsPsych</a>).
+- Synthesized and manipulated experimental stimuli in MATLAB (TANDEM-STRAIGHT) (<a href="https://ieeexplore.ieee.org/document/4518514" target="_blank">TANDEM-STRAIGHT</a>).
+- Designed eye-tracking experimenst using <a href="https://www.sr-research.com/experiment-builder/" target="_blank">Experiment Builder</a>.
-- Recruited 30 older adults (15 Korean, 15 Chinese) to participte in this project.
+- Recruited 50 collage students to participte in this project.
-- Conducted automatic anotation for production data using <a href="https://sppas.org/" target="_blank">SPPAS</a> and <a href="https://montreal-forced-aligner.readthedocs.io/en/latest/" target="_blank">Montreal Forced Aligner</a>.
+- Conducted automatic anotation for production data using <a href="https://sppas.org/" target="_blank">SPPAS</a> and <a href="http://darla.dartmouth.edu/index" target="_blank">DARLA</a>.
-- Performed automatic extraction of F0 values for production data in MATLAB (<a href="https://phonetics.ucla.edu/voicesauce/" target="_blank">VoiceSauce</a>).
+- Performed automatic extraction of F1 and F2 values for production data in MATLAB (<a href="https://phonetics.ucla.edu/voicesauce/" target="_blank">VoiceSauce</a>).
 - Calculated participants' <a href="https://www.frontiersin.org/journals/neuroscience/articles/10.3389/fnins.2020.592954/full" target="_blank">tone differentiability</a> and <a href="https://www.frontiersin.org/journals/neuroscience/articles/10.3389/fnins.2020.592954/full" target="_blank">hit rate</a> for their production performance
 - Used onset and offset F0 values to plot tone overlap on a per-group (Mandarin, Korean) and per-test (pretest, posttest1, posttest2) basis.
 - Transformed perception data (accuracy percentages) into rationalized arcsine units (<a href="https://pubs.asha.org/doi/abs/10.1044/jshr.2803.455" target="_blank">RAUs</a>)